cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

 1. Product developers can provision service spaces on demand and use them to run pipelines and tasks, to store artifacts and configuration, and/or to collect telemetry.
-1. Third-party software operators can provision dependencies on demand and run that software.
+1. Administrators of third-party software can provision required dependencies like databases on demand and easily install and run that software.
 1. Product developers can provision complete environments from templates combining run-time and development-time services required for specific scenarios, such as web development or MLOps.